It is abnormal tissue growth. They can develop right under the skin.

-Pulmonary nodules are usually small abnormalities seen on a chest x-ray or a computed tomography (CT) scan, which are often less than one centimeter in size.
+Pulmonary nodules are usually minor abnormalities seen on a chest x-ray or a computed tomography (CT) scan, often less than one centimeter in size.

-About 60% of lung nodules are benign or non-cancerous.
-Pulmonary nodules usually have a size of 0.5 to 3 cm, but may be larger.
+About 60% of lung nodules are benign or noncancerous.
+Pulmonary nodules usually have a size of 0.5 to 3 cm but may be more extensive.

-The inflammation in the lungs is one of the main causes for the appearance of these nodules.
+The inflammation in the lungs is one of the leading causes of the appearance of these nodules.
 The disease or infection can cause inflammation.

 Noncancerous nodules usually do not require treatment.
-Nodules larger than 3 cm in size are more likely to be cancerous.
+Nodules more prominent than 3 cm in size are more likely to be cancerous.

-Your doctor will make a plan with you to check these nodules and determine when a biopsy will be needed.
+Your doctor will plan with you to check these nodules and determine when a biopsy will be needed.

-Non-cancerous lung nodules are usually caused by inflammation or infection.
-Infections can be bacterial, fungal or parasitic.
-Acute or chronic infection is often treated with medications.
+Noncancerous lung nodules are usually caused by inflammation or infection.
+Infections can be bacterial, fungal, or parasitic.
+Acute or chronic disease is often treated with medications.

 They usually start in the lymph nodes or lungs, although they can occur anywhere in the body.

-A third common cause is associated with rheumatoid arthritis and may require further evaluation.
+A third common cause is a rheumatoid arthritis which may require further evaluation.